The Migrations Framework

 will change with the introduction of linear types).
 Thus, migrations written

-in Haskell are not checked by GHC for linear-ness, but beam-migrate
+in Haskell are not checked by GHC for linear-ness, but beam-migrate will

 validate such migrations at run-time to the best of its ability.